hmrserver/Flat/README.md

 ![Flat Theme](Flat-banner.png?raw=true")
 ### Flat Theme is a Clean theme for Open Game Panel.
+There is another clone project for stable version that you need, including our official public opg logo, etc..
+[HERE](https://github.com/HAN-105/FlatOPG)<br>
+If you want to talk with us, join our discord channel : https://discord.me/HMR

 ## For Installation Follow the steps below: